Last Cuomo Downfall in NY Put a Republican in the Governor's Mansion

 The 2022 Democrat gubernatorial field in New York is empty at this stage, but New York City Mayor Bill de Blasio (D) has not ruled out running.
 James herself has emerged as a possible challenge to Cuomo, as has New York City Public Advocate Jumaane Williams.

-On the Republicans’ side, Rep. Lee Zeldin (R-NY) has demonstrated he could be a competitive contender, potentially following in the footsteps of Pataki, as indicated by his recent fundraising report.
+On the Republicans’ side, Rep. Lee Zeldin (R-NY) has demonstrated he could be a competitive contender — potentially following in the footsteps of Pataki — as indicated by his recent fundraising report.
 Zeldin announced in July he had raised more than $4 million in the first three months of his campaign.
 The amount was double what Cuomo raised in the last six months, although Cuomo, given his tenure in Albany, is harboring more than $18 million in cash on hand.

 Zeldin said the total contributions to his campaign suggested New Yorkers are “fired up” and “know Cuomo’s Gotta Go.”